EmbodiedOcc: Embodied 3D Occupancy Prediction for Vision-based Online Scene Understanding: Experiments

-Secondly, we expect EmbodiedOcc to have improved performance when encountering parts that have been explored before and thus conducted a Look-Back evaluation.
-Specifically, after processing \(\mathrm{K}\) frames, we direct the model to come back to the first frame and reprocess these \(\mathrm{K}\) frames.
-By comparing this Look-Back result with the First-Time prediction, we verified that our EmbodiedOcc has met our expectations as shown in Table \ref{tab:lookback}.
+\textbf{Effect of Continuous Online Updating.} We expect EmbodiedOcc to have better performance when encountering parts that have been explored before, and thus, we designed a Look-Back evaluation on the EmbodiedOcc-ScanNet dataset.
+Specifically, after processing \(\mathrm{K}\) frames, we direct the model to reprocess the last \(\mathrm{K-1}\) frames.
+By comparing this Look-Back result with the First-Time prediction, we verified that our EmbodiedOcc has met our expectations as shown in Table~\ref{tab:lookback}.